GeoWerkstatt/interlis-check-service/README.md

     #     host machine which prevents permisson issues when writing files to the mounted volume
     #
     #   - DELETE_TRANSFER_FILES=true
-    #     Optional, If set to true, the XTF transfer file gets deleted right after ilivalidator
+    #     Optional, If set to true, transfer files get deleted right after ilivalidator
     #     has completed validation
     #     Default false
     #
     #   - TRANSFER_AND_LOG_DATA_RETENTION=15 minutes
-    #     Optional, If set, XTF transfer files and ilivalidator log files older than the
+    #     Optional, If set, transfer files and ilivalidator log files older than the
     #     specified value get deleted
     #     Keep in mind, a validation may last for several minutes.
 In order to prevent files
     #     from getting deleted during a long running validation choose at least '15 minutes'
-    #     Default unset (preserves logs and XTF transfer files forever)
+    #     Default unset (preserves logs and transfer files forever)
     #     examples: - 30 minutes
     #               - 10 hours
     #               - 5 days